 Who enforces GDPR?

-The GDPR enforcement is done through Data Protection Authorities (DPA’s) who provide expert advice on data protection issues and handle complaints against violations of GDPR.
+The enforcement of this EU cookie law is done through Data Protection Authorities (DPA’s) who provide expert advice on data protection issues and handle complaints against violations of GDPR guidelines.
 There is one in each EU Member State.

 The main contact point for questions on data protection is the DPA in the EU Member State where your company/organization is based.
 However, if your company/organization processes data in different EU Member States or is part of a group of companies established in different EU Member States, that main contact point may be a DPA in another EU Member State.